-NRT6 recently acquired a new handheld GPS unit to replace the older Trimble backpack-based units.
-The GeoXH was used during this project to position AtoNs.
+NRT6 recently acquired a new handheld GPS unit to replace the older Trimble backpackbased units.
+The GeoXH is used to position AtoNs and assist with shoreline.
 Fixed Aids to Navigation (AtoNs) are occupied for a minute or longer, which allows for a horizontal precision of .1m or less after post processing.
 NRT6 uses the standard data dictionary given in Appendix 5 of the Field Procedures Manual.